bjentwistle/Gym_members_project/readme.md

 The Bookings link shows a list of all current bookings.
 Click Add New Booking to be directed to a form populated with sessions available in a drop down menu and the same for all members.
 Choose both then click Add Booking.
 You will be redirected to the full listing of bookings.

-To view the list of members booked on a specific session, return to the Gym sessions page and show details of the session.
-A list of members will be shown.

-Further work is needed to make use of the premium member and premium session attributes I have added and I would like to be able to deactivate and re-activate members and sessions.
+Further work is needed to make use of the premium member and premium session attributes I have added and I would like to be able to deactivate and re-activate members, sessions and bookings.